bio-tools/biotoolsRegistry/contribution.md

   - **"bug"** branches are created to address - in the next deployment - bugs found on the live site (a bug branch typically lasts one deployment cycle only)
   - should always be publicly available (development should never exist in just one developer's local branch)
   - always branch from, and merge back into "dev" branch
-  - feature developer (or bug fixer) must watch the "dev" branch for commits, ensuring all changes to it are merged into the feature/bug fix before merging back to "dev" (ideally as one goes along, to make conflict resolution easier)
+  - feature developer (or bug fixer) must watch the "dev" branch for pushes, ensuring all changes to it are merged into the feature/bug fix before merging back to "dev" (ideally as one goes along, to make conflict resolution easier)
   - branch naming convention, where `<id>` is a GitHub issue number (all features and bugs should be tracked as GitHub issues):

     - `feature-<id>`